matushorvath/xzintbit/doc/Language.md

 ### Function Call Convention

 Function calls are vaguely inspired by x86 *thiscall*.
-Function parameters are pushed to stack and cleaned up by callee, returned values are stored below the stack pointer after callee returns.
+Function parameters are pushed to stack by caller and cleaned up by callee, returned values are stored below the stack pointer after callee returns.

 A function call with 2 parameters and a return value looks like this:
 ```asm